Amendments provide more guidance on the definition of a business, but complexities remain

-With a broad business definition, determining whether a transaction is an asset or a business acquisition has long been a challenging but important area of judgement.
+With a broad business definition, determining whether a transaction results in an asset or a business acquisition has long been a challenging but important area of judgement.

-The IASB has issued proposed amendments to IFRS 3 Business Combinations that seek to clarify this matter.
+The IASB has issued amendments to IFRS 3 Business Combinations that seek to clarify this matter.

 KPMG’s global IFRS business combinations leader